 Here are a few suggestions to help you develop your own inspiration process:

 As unique beings, we get inspired in diverse ways and by different means.
 Therefore, it is important that we take the time to explore and create our own process that fits our individual needs and nourishes our mind, body, and spirit.

 “Our moments of inspiration are not lost though we have no particular poem to show for them; for those experiences have left an indelible impression, and we are ever and anon reminded of them.” ~Henry David Thoreau

-We are pleased to announce the launch of the Chopra Center University Advisory Board.
-For the first time ever, Chopra Center University has created an Advisory Board of experts in the fields of yoga, meditation, Ayurveda, and Vedanta.
+We are pleased to announce the launch of the Chopra Center Certifications Advisory Board.
+For the first time ever, Chopra Center Certifications has created an Advisory Board of experts in the fields of yoga, meditation, Ayurveda, and Vedanta.

 The Advisory Board members include Dr. Deepak Chopra, Dr. David Frawley, Dr. Suhas Kshirsagar, Claire Diab, Roger Gabriel, and Brent BecVar.
 CCU Advisory Board members will provide ongoing inspiration and support to certified instructors as well as to teachers in training.
 At our onsite teacher certification programs, Advisory Board members will teach special workshops in their areas of expertise so that students can benefit from their wide range of skills, knowledge, and experience.
 In addition, the specialists on our CCU Advisory Board will participate in monthly webinars for certified teachers and those on the Teachers Path, contribute feature articles to the CCU and Chopra Center newsletters, and provide fresh, insightful online content.

 We are grateful to each of these wonderful teachers for helping us continue to elevate the knowledge and wisdom traditions we share.